tokenring-ai/app/README.md

 Install plugins with configuration validation.
 The process is:

+1. Call `earlyInstall()` on all plugins (if defined) - errors prevent plugin registration
-1. Call `install()` on all plugins (if defined) - errors prevent plugin registration
+2. Call `install()` on all plugins (if defined) - errors prevent plugin registration
-2. Register all plugins
+3. Register all plugins
-3. Call `start()` on all plugins (if defined) - errors prevent successful installation
+4. Call `start()` on all plugins (if defined) - errors prevent successful installation

-For plugins with configuration, the config is parsed from `app.config` and passed to both `install()` and `start()`.
+For plugins with configuration, the config is parsed from `app.config` and passed to `earlyInstall()`, `install()`, and `start()`.
 For plugins without configuration, an empty object is passed.

 Errors during installation prevent plugin registration.
 Errors during startup also prevent the plugin from being considered successfully installed.

 ```typescript
 async reconfigurePlugins(newConfig: TokenRingAppConfig): Promise<{ restartRequired: boolean }>